Did you know that nearly 50% of Americans suffer from poor/insufficient sleep?

 My recommendation would be to keep your brain guessing and your body challenged — I find that a mix of strength training, HIIT, running, and recreational sports really help to keep my body in rhythm and keeps my brain working as well.
 I find that exercising in the morning sets me up for the day.
 I am ready to go, feeling accomplished, and ready to take on what challenges may come my way that day.

 Need more help when it comes to sleep?
-Contact me to learn more, or schedule a free 15 minute discovery call!
+Schedule a free discovery call!